Spring Training Trip 2010

 James Rapoport, singled quickly (i.e. no pic).

 That brought to the plate, big first baseman, Matt Arburr.
 How big you ask?
 6′ 4″, 260 pounds.
-Mike Hamilton was called up to AAA Memphis, so Arburr is getting his
+Mike Hamilton was called up to

 chance.
 He did not miss this one: 2 RBI Double.